activist-org/activist/FRONTEND_TESTING.md

 So `EF-PERM-01` is "event FAQ, permissions, case 1." `L-DISP-01` is "landing page, content is visible, case 1."

-The full name of each area and kind of test is in `ID_PREFIXES` and `CATEGORIES` at the top of the catalog.
+The full name of each area and kind of test is in `ID_PREFIXES` and `CATEGORIES` under `e2e-coverage/catalog/`.
 Common kinds:

 | Code | In plain words |
 |------|----------------|